Urban-Hacker/UnderscoreMeansPrivate/Documentation.md

 ### Make sure to specify types for class vars and methods

 UnderscoreMeansPrivate will force you to specify the return type of any public function.
-This is to help you with auto completion and getting a quick idea of what is the interface when accessing from outside.
+This is to help you with auto completion and getting a quick idea of what is the interface when accessing a class from outside.

     extends Node
     var _some_private_data:int